SBA Loan Guide

 These documents, in addition to similar information, will help lenders get a clear picture of your financial circumstances.

-You will need these documents to be approved for an SBA loan and preparing them in advance will streamline the application process.
+You will need these documents to be approved for one and preparing them in advance will streamline the application process.

 Based on a 15 year, $250,000 loan (less down payment) at 7.25% APR